We use living project plans with an agile-waterfall hybrid approach:

-- Project Charter - an understanding of the purpose, goals, scope and stakeholders for the project, as well as risk management issues.
+- Project Charter - a documented understanding of the purpose, goals, scope and stakeholders for the project, as well as risk management issues.

-- Communication Plan - an understanding of who's available and accountable for consultation and planning decisions.
+- Communication Plan - a documented understanding of who's responsible for communications consideration and decision making.

-- Application Specification Plan - defines all application requirements from multi-tier physical and logical data models to user interface prototypes.
+- Application Specification Plan - a documented full account of application requirements for the project – everything from data models to user interface wireframes.

-- Work Breakdown Structure - references all requirements and schedules work and timelines for all aspects of development.
+- Work Breakdown Structure - documented work schedule with task-specific requirements and timelines for all aspects of development, may include iterative development cycles.

 We work to understand how data and processes work in your business, and what exactly you want to achieve with your help.
 We drill into the processes themselves, specifying and documenting every required feature and how it fits in the whole.
 Often we work with your adminstrative or department level staff to be sure that practice fits theory, and we make adjustments along the way.
 As the saying goes, “The devil is in the details.”